Contents of this page:

 Concerning the above requirement of a statement of Christian faith, applicants who do not hold to historic and orthodox Christian doctrine may only be admitted as Special Students and may not be admitted to a degree program.

-To upgrade from special student status to a master’s degree program, students must apply to a specific master’s degree and submit the remaining application requirements outlined on page 40.
+To upgrade from special student status to a master’s degree program, students must apply to a specific master’s degree and submit the remaining application requirements outlined above.

 For master’s level and doctoral level transfer of coursework, RTS recognizes all North American schools accredited by the Association of Theological Schools.
 Concerning foreign equivalency, all degrees and coursework are considered on a case-by-case basis.
 Concerning other American schools not accredited by ATS, all coursework is considered on a case-by-case basis as advanced standing.
-(See “Advanced Standing” section for more information.)
+RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equiavalency.
 In these cases, the primary criterion is general compatibility with the standards of the Southern Association of Colleges and Schools and the Association of Theological Schools.
 In all transfer of credit situations, RTS reserves the right to accept or decline credits in particular cases.
+See “Advanced Standing” section for more information.

 Students who desire to transfer credit from other graduate institutions should submit a transcript of their coursework and a catalog containing the course description.
 If courses apply to the RTS curriculum, credit may be granted for work completed.
 No credit will be given for work that received a grade below C (2.0).
 Normally, no credit will be given for work completed more than seven years prior to matriculation.

-- For DMin, a maximum of 6 DMin credit hours (12 DMin credit hours are allowed from Ligonier Academy of Biblical and Theological Studies)
+- For DMin, a maximum of 6 D.Min. credit hours

 - For MDiv, a maximum of 52 master’s credit hours

-- For MA/MABS/MATS, a maximum of 32 master’s credit hours
+- For MABS, MATS, or MACC a maximum of 32 master’s credit hours

 - For MAR, a maximum of 29 master’s credit hours

-- For MAC, normally few transfer credits are allowed due to the unique nature of these degrees.
+- For MAC, normally few transfer credits are allowed due to the unique nature of this degree.

 Advanced Standing is distinct from transfer of credits and refers to decisions about a student’s competence when no accredited-graduate transcripts are presented.
 Advanced standing with credit reduces the number of hours required for the degree.
 Advanced standing without credit exempts a student from some courses but does not reduce the total number of credits required for a degree.
 RTS recognizes three main types of advanced standing with credit.

-Advanced standing with credit may be given on the basis of oral or written assessment.
+- With prior approval of the academic dean, advanced standing with credit will be given on the basis of a satisfactory oral or written assessment.
 The maximum of advanced standing for an MA student is 10 hours, and the maximum for an MDiv student is 12 hours.
 These maximums include a combination of both advanced standing with and without credit.

 Most often, this is related to the language exemption.
 A student may be exempted out of Greek 1 (3 hours), Greek 2 (3 hours), Hebrew 1 (3 hours), and Hebrew 2 (3 hours) by taking exemption exams for any one or all of these courses.
 The maximum advanced standing with credit that a student may receive is six hours for language exemptions.
 If the student was exempted out of more than six hours of language exemptions, the remainder of hours would be advanced standing without credit (up to four hours for an MA student and up to six hours for an MDiv student).

-RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equivalency.
-Advanced standing with credit may be given for graduate courses taken at these “recognized” schools.
+- RTS has a process to evaluate graduate schools that are not currently accredited by ATS to ensure graduate-level equivalency.
+Advanced standing with credit may be granted by the local academic dean for graduate courses taken at these “recognized” schools.
 If courses apply to the RTS curriculum, a maximum of 25% of the RTS degree-program hours may be given.

-RTS has several agreements with well-known ministries wherein courses given by these ministries have been approved as equivalent to graduate-level coursework.
-A student may be given advanced standing with credit for this coursework, and the work may be applied to all MA and MDiv degree programs, excepting counseling degrees.
+- RTS has several agreements with well-known ministries wherein courses given by these ministries have been approved as equivalent to graduate-level coursework.
+A student will be granted by the local academic dean advanced standing with credit for this coursework, and the work may be applied to all MA and MDiv degree programs, excepting the MAC degree.
 There is a maximum of 15 hours that may be given.

 A student may receive advanced standing from more than one of the above categories, but in no case will more than 25% of the RTS degree-program hours be awarded as advanced standing.